The summer between your GCSEs and your A-Levels is an exciting one.

 You’ve chosen which subjects you wish to study and have dropped those that maybe weren’t to your taste or didn’t suit your skillset.

-You may be a pre-university law student beginning to think about your future degree and applying to study law at university.
+You may be starting to think about your future degree and applying to study law at university.

 If you are considering an LLB law degree, I would recommend you do the following five things, which should give you a better idea as to whether this is the subject for you.

 Receive free, tailored information for your aspirations and stage straight to your inbox and be the first to know about new, free events.Sign-Up Now